 Furthermore, in a call to action issued on 1 April (link), EIOPA urged insurers to take into account the impact of COVID-19 when applying the POG requirements.
 It also recommended carrying out product reviews to assess the impact of COVID-19 and to see whether the products remain consistent with the needs, characteristics and objectives of the target market and, if not, to take relevant measures.

-Given the differences in markets in terms of national preparedness and responses to extreme events and the non-linear evolution that a crisis can have, Insurance Europe believes that the value of a product should be assessed over its lifetime and not at a specific point in time and based on a limited period of experience.
+Given the differences in markets in terms of insurance cover, national preparedness and responses to extreme events and the non-linear evolution that a crisis can have, Insurance Europe believes that the value of a product should be assessed over its lifetime and not at a specific point in time and based on a limited period of experience.

 The changing environment should be considered, as well as the financial situation of the individual company and any goodwill initiatives it may have already undertaken.
 This broader view is also reflected in the EIOPA statement on POG of 8 July (link).